ChrisYoxall/go.learning/readme.md

 A struct is a collection of fields.

-Go passes by value so for primitive data types (bool, integer, float, string and struct) when they are passed to a function that needs to change the values you must use pointer syntax where:
+Go passes by value which means a copy will be created when passing something to a function.
+For primitive data types (bool, integer, float, string and struct) when they are passed to a function that needs to change the values you must use pointers where:

     - The & operator applied to a variable will return the address in memory of that variable (known as a pointer)
     - The * operator: